tinymce/tinymce-docs/ui-components/dialog.md

 ```
 **Items:** - These are an array of component configurations.
 Any component listed in [this]({{site.baseurl}}/ui-components/dialogcomponents/) page are compatible.

-### TabPanel
+#### TabPanel

 A **TabPanel** is similar to a panel, where it can hold other [components]({{site.baseurl}}/ui-components/dialogcomponents/).
-Components can be separated by tab sections.
+Tab sections can separate components.
 Each tab can hold different components which display information for the user that is grouped by tabs.
 A dialog body configuration must begin with either a Panel or a TabPanel.

 ```js
 var tabPanelConfig = {